- Stock Contributor User guide

 Recommended for simple elements such as icons and other UI elements

-● AI or EPS vector file (when saving, make sure Create PDF Compatible File)
+- Your AI or EPS vector file.
+(When saving, make sure Create PDF Compatible File is checked.)

 To generate a JPEG preview image in Adobe Illustrator:

 - Go to File ➞ Document Color Mode ➞ RGB color

 - Go to File ➞ Export ➞ Save for web

 - Image Size: Insert the required size (Minimum file size 15MP)

 Here’s how to use Save for Web to export a preview image:

 Note that if you upload an AI or EPS file as a standalone vector, you may observe a shift in color when you view your image in the Contributor portal or on the Adobe Stock site.
 The color shift only impacts the image preview.
 To avoid this color shift, submit your vectors as ZIP folders with the JPEG preview image in the sRGB color space as detailed above.

 Use effective titles and keywords.